rukiyeaslan/office-reservation-app/README.md

 * There is a Swagger UI documentation for each endpoint.
 * There is a cron job that deletes desk reservations at the end of each month
-* Application is deployed to AWS EC2 instance so it can be accessible from internet

 ## Usage